 3. Yamaha MT-03

-A compact and powerful option, the Yamaha MT-03 is ideal for those seeking agility and a stylish ride.
-This versatile naked bike packs a punch with its 321cc engine, offering a balance of performance and usability.
-Its aggressive styling and compact design make it a standout in the sub-400cc category.
+The Yamaha MT-03 is perfect for those seeking agility and a stylish ride.
+This versatile bike packs a punch with its 321cc engine, offering a balance of performance and usability.
+Its stylish and compact design make it a standout in the sub-400cc category.
 It’s perfect for commuting and weekend adventures.

 Pros